Electronic Literature book series with Bloomsbury Press

 Electronic literature is not just a “thing” or a “medium” or even a body of “works” in various “genres.”
 It is not poetry, fiction, hypertext, gaming, codework, or some new admixture of all these practices.
 E-Literature is, arguably, an emerging cultural form, as much a collective creation of new terms and keywords as it is the production of new literary objects.
 Both the “works” and their terms of description need to be tracked and referenced.
 Hence, a Directory of Electronic Literature needs to be, in the first place, a site where readers and (necessarily) authors are given the ability to identify, name, tag, describe, and legitimate works of literature written and circulating within electronic media.
 This essay grew out of practical debates among ELO’s Working Group on the Directory, established in the Spring of 2005 and active through the Winter of 2006.
 The essay offers a set of practical recommendations for development, links to potentially affiliated sites, and an overall vision of how literary form is created in a networked culture.
 The essay also offers speculations on how this curatorial activity can be coordinated with similar initiatives in the arts and with stakeholders in the current development of a Semantic Web.
 By Joseph Tabbi, 2007.

 This report is available online.
 Born-Again Bits: A Framework for Migrating Electronic Literature is an outcome of the PAD (Preservation, Archiving, and Dissemination) project.
-The report, by Alan Liu, David Durand, Nick Montfort, Merrilee Proffitt, Liam R. E. Quin, Jean-Hugues RÃ©ty, and Noah Wardrip-Fruin, was published in July 2005.
+By Alan Liu, David Durand, Nick Montfort, Merrilee Proffitt, Liam R. E. Quin, Jean-Hugues Réty, and Noah Wardrip-Fruin, 2005.